tristanharrower/tristanharrower/README.md

 - 👋 Hi, I’m @tristanharrower
 - 👀 I’m interested in ...
 Software Development
 - 🌱 I’m currently learning ...
 Typescript and Python
 - 💞️ I’m looking to collaborate on ...
-Web App
+Web Applications
 - 📫 How to reach me ... harrowertristan@gmail.com

 <!---